FrankenVoron/Tridex/README.md

 -New Gates belts (4 total)

--2 GT2 20T idlers (not genuine Gates type--they are too tall), 2 GT2 20T pulleys
+-2 GT2 20T idlers, 2 GT2 20T pulleys

--2 Huvud CAN Toolhead boards
+-2 CAN Toolhead boards

 -1 CAN adapter for Raspberry Pi (such as Waveshare)